 My wife made the decision for me.
 She wanted to do a Thousand Island Cruise and go by Boldt Castle.
 Nothing super long, maybe a couple hours or so, rather than the four hour or six hour options.
-On Mother’s Day, there was an early afternoon 2-hour cruise, and we had takers … In addition to myself, Andrea and Jacob, we also had Dean, Becky, Grace, Ron and Marney along. » Read the rest
+On Mother’s Day, there was an early afternoon 2-hour cruise, and we had takers … In addition to myself, Andrea and Jacob, we also had Dean, Becky, Grace, Ron and Marney along.
+The whole famn damily, as they say.

 I’ve been to Newfoundland three times in my life…once for an APEC meeting (1997), once for some HR recruitment meetings, and once for a larger vacation with my family.
 Back in ’07, it was the HR recruitment meetings, my second trip to the province.
 I was participating in some broader recruitment, and I volunteered to be the one to go to St. John’s in November.
 Andrea joined me for the short trip (free hotel room for her!), and we added a couple of days of vacation to the end.
 With only two days, we didn’t go too far from St. John’s.

 We were staying at a nice hotel near the one end of the downtown, with a view of the harbour and Signal Hill in the distance.

 The reverse view from Signal Hill is kind of cool too.